-Ph.: 011-26436190, 26412939 E-mail: admin@opbco.in Website: www.opbco.in

-- ix.
+Regd.
+Office : B-225, 5th Floor, Okhla Indl.
+Area Phase - 1, New Delhi - 110020 Ph.: 011-47011850, 51, 52, 53 E-Mail : admin@opbco.in Website : www.opbco.in

+- viii.
+There are no loans from banks, financial institution or government.
+The company has not issued any debenture. - ix.
 The company has not raised any money during the year by way of initial public offer or further public offer (including debt instrument) and term loan. - x.
-As informed to us there has been no fraud by the company or on the company by its officers or employees noticed or reported during the year. - xi.
+During the course of our examination of the books and records of the Company, and according to the information and explanations given to us, we have neither come across any instance of any material fraud by the Company or on the Company by its officers or employees, noticed or reported during the year, nor have we been informed of any such case by the Management. - xi.
 No managerial remuneration has been paid/provided during the year by the company. - xii.
 The company is not a Nidhi company and therefore clause 3(xii) of the Order related to such companies is not applicable to the company. - xiii.
 According to the information and explanation given to us all transactions with the related parties are in compliance with sections 177 and 188 of Companies Act, 2013 where applicable and the details have been disclosed in the Financial Statements as required by the applicable accounting standards. - xiv.
 The company has made private placement of equity shares during the year.
 Requirement of Section 42 of the Companies Act, 2013 have been complied with by the company and the amount raised have been used for the purposes for which the funds were raised. - xv.
 As informed to us, during the year the company has not entered into any non-cash transactions with any of its directors or persons connected with the directors.
 Therefor clause 3(xv) of the Order is not applicable. - xvi.
 In our opinion the company is not required to get registered under section 45-IA of Reserve Bank of India Act 1934.